abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Lab-Scenario-Preview/Module.md

 ### Lab overview

-In this lab, you will learn how to assess existing physical and virtual desktop environments and plan for Azure Virtual Desktop client deployments.
+In this lab, you will learn the core concepts and functionalities related to administering Windows Server in a hybrid environment and how to integrate on-premises and cloud environments.

 ## Objectives

 After completing this lab, you will be able to:

-- Deploy an Active Directory Domain Services (AD DS) single-domain forest by using Azure VMs
-- Integrate an AD DS forest with an Azure Active Directory (Azure AD) tenant
+-Deploy and manage Active Directory Domain Services (AD DS) in on-premises and cloud environments -Manage Windows Servers and workloads in a hybrid environment -Implement and manage an on-premises and hybrid networking infrastructure -Manage storage and file services.